MaREI-EPMG/TIM-archived/README.md

 The first set of scenarios developed with TIM have explored the implications of alternative climate mitigation, technology and demand pathways.
 This analysis formed a significant part of [the evidence base](https://www.climatecouncil.ie/carbonbudgets/technicalreport/) used by the Irish Climate Change Advisory Council to develop the first set of carbon budget recommendations.
 - Zenodo repositary of scenarios: https://zenodo.org/record/5517363
-- Webapp visualising results from a selection of scenarios: https://tim-carbon-budgets-2021.netlify.app/results/
+- Web app visualising results from a selection of scenarios: https://tim-carbon-budgets-2021.netlify.app/results/

 ## Branch information